curl/everything-curl/internals/structs.md

-  The idea is that the struct can have a set of its own versions of caches and pools and then by providing this struct in the `CURLOPT_SHARE` option, those specific `Curl_easy`s will use the caches/pools that this share handle holds.
+  The idea is that the struct can have a set of its own versions of caches and pools and then by providing this struct in the `CURLOPT_SHARE` option, those specific `Curl_easy`s use the caches/pools that this share handle holds.

   Then individual `Curl_easy` structs can be made to share specific things that they otherwise would not, such as cookies.